kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 * [1.11.0+]({{< versioned_link_path fromRoot="/operations/upgrading/v1.11/" >}})
 * [1.10.0+]({{< versioned_link_path fromRoot="/operations/upgrading/v1.10/" >}})

-## Step 4: Upgrade Gloo Edge
+## Step 4: Upgrade Gloo Gateway

-The following example upgrade process assumes that Gloo Edge is installed with Helm in a Kubernetes cluster and uses the Kubernetes load balancer.
+The following example upgrade process assumes that Gloo Gateway is installed with Helm in a Kubernetes cluster and uses the Kubernetes load balancer.

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge.
+Using Helm 2 is not supported in Gloo Gateway.
 {{% /notice %}}

 {{% notice note %}}